BeatrisIlieva/softuni-courseworks/README.md

      After the successful completion of the payment transaction, customers are redirected to an Order Details page, providing a comprehensive overview of their purchase.
 This page meticulously lists each product's characteristics, individual total price, and the overall total order price.

     Included in this detailed confirmation is a unique Order ID for reference.
 Users will also find a summary of their personal information, ensuring transparency and facilitating future reference.
 The Order Confirmation and Details page serves as a comprehensive receipt, offering customers a complete understanding of their purchase and order specifics.

+13. User-Friendly Error Messages:

+     Enhancing user experience, our system features custom error messages that provide clear and concise feedback.
+These messages are designed to be user-friendly, allowing customers to easily understand and address any issues that may arise.
+Notably, these error messages are conveniently dismissible with a simple click, ensuring a seamless and non-intrusive interaction.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>